European Super League: Concept

 In 1968, then UEFA general secretary Hans Bangerter proposed the creation of a new "super-league" competition for European clubs that would replace the European Champions Cup and the Cup Winners' Cup and form the "European Football League Championship", a unique club-competition combining group and knockout matches, a novelty at the time.
-The proposal was never seriously entertained and, in the same year, UEFA approved to expand clubs' access to its competitions by creating a third seasonal tournament, the UEFA Cup, whose inaugural season took place three years later.
+The proposal was never seriously entertained and, in the same year, UEFA agreed to expand clubs' access to its competitions by creating a third seasonal tournament, the UEFA Cup, whose inaugural season took place three years later.
 The idea for a unique pan-European club competition was again discussed in the 1970s and gained legal traction at the end of the following decade.

-In 1987, Milan, Real Madrid and Glasgow Rangers executives planned a league competition with a single round-robin format – dubbed a "Super League" by European mass media since the proposed format of the tournament was the same as that used in league championships, contrasted with the format of the European competitions, based on knockout phases since the mid 1950s – that would be more attractive for international television broadcasters, and would ostensibly allow the participating clubs to earn more income. for "economic and management guarantees".
+In 1987, Milan, Real Madrid and Rangers executives planned a league competition with a single round-robin format – dubbed a "Super League" by European mass media since the proposed format of the tournament was the same as that used in league championships, contrasted with the format of the European competitions, based on knockout phases since the mid-1950s – that would be more attractive for international television broadcasters, and would ostensibly allow the participating clubs to earn more income for "economic and management guarantees".
 The competition was supposed to run parallel to the then three European competitions from the 1991–92 season onwards, but the project was abandoned in 1991 after UEFA announced sporting sanctions sine die for the clubs involved.
-UEFA also reformed the European Champions Cup introducing a group stage for the 1991-92 season, increasing the overall number of games, and rebranding the competition as the Champions League since 1992.
+UEFA also reformed the European Champions Cup introducing a group stage for the 1991–92 season, increasing the overall number of games, and rebranding the competition as the Champions League since 1992.
 The following year, then UEFA president Lennart Johansson proposed, unsuccessfully, to merge the Champions League, the Cup Winners' Cup and the UEFA Cup into a unique championship.

 Three years later, Ajax, Barcelona, Bayern Munich, and Manchester United secretly planned a "Super League", to rival the Champions League.
 It would have 36 "prominent" clubs split into three groups and a play-off stage for the title at the end of the season.
 There would also be a second competition for a further 96 teams, called "ProCup", which would replace the UEFA's Cup Winners' Cup and the UEFA Cup.
 The planned tournaments, based on the North American sports system, would have been sponsored by Italian corporation Media Partners.
 The project was abandoned after UEFA and its affiliated national associations and FIFA announced sanctions against all involved clubs.
 In 1998, the concept was still being promoted by Media Partners but it never progressed past the planning stage after UEFA moved to expand the UEFA Champions League.
 Various other proposals were brought forward but all equally failed to achieve popular approval.

 In 2009, Florentino Pérez, president of Real Madrid, began planning for a "super-league competition," stating that the Champions League was too "obsolete and problematic" for the quality of the sport, and was "an obstacle preventing clubs from growing their businesses and developing infrastructure".